jetyue04/Power_Outages_Impact/README.md

 ### Missingness Dependency

-For our process of selecting which columns to explore missingness dependencies, we genereated a heatmap to visualize details:
+For our process of selecting which columns to explore missingness dependencies, we genereated a heatmap to visualize its proportion of missing values:

-<iframe src="assets/fig4_missingness_heatmap.html" width="1000" height="450" frameborder="0" ></iframe>
+<iframe src="assets/fig4_missingness_heatmap.html" width="1050" height="450" frameborder="0" ></iframe>

 From this heatmap, we see that DEMAND.LOSS.MW and CUSTOMERS.AFFECTED have a large proportion of missing data, while there is none in CAUSE.CATEGORY.
 Therefore, We decided to explore the missingness dependency of **CUSTOMERS.AFFECTED** on **CAUSE.CATEGORY**.
-We performed a permutation test to answer this question, and used total variation as our test statistic of choice.
+We performed a **permutation test** to answer this question, and used **total variation distance (TVD)** as our test statistic of choice.

+In summary:
+**Test Statistic:** total variation distance

+**Significance Level:** 0.05

+**Observed Test Statistic:** 0.7557790341210083

-The following barplot graphs the observed distribution of **CAUSE.CATEGORY** separated by the missingess of the respective number of customers affected.
+The following histogram shows the observed distribution of **CAUSE.CATEGORY** separated by the missingess of the respective number of customers affected.

-<iframe src="assets/testplot.missingness_analysis.html" width="1000" height="450" frameborder="0" ></iframe>
+<iframe src="assets/testplot.missingness_analysis.html" width="1050" height="450" frameborder="0" ></iframe>

 This is the observed distribution of permutation TVD's against our observed TVD.
 We see that our observed TVD (the red line) is situated to the right of main (blue) distribution, which indicates that our test generated a p-value of 0 (approximately).

 This essentially implies that there is a **significant difference** in the distribution of customers affected and cause category.
-We can conclude that CUSTOMERS.AFFECTED is likely dependent on the values of CAUSE.CATEGORY, making it MAR dependent.
+We can conclude that CUSTOMERS.AFFECTED is likely dependent on the values of CAUSE.CATEGORY, making it **MAR dependent**.

-<iframe src="assets/fig5a.tvd.html" width="1000" height="450" frameborder="0" ></iframe>

 #### Dependency Visualization:
 <iframe src="assets/fig5b_hist.html" width="1000" height="450" frameborder="0"></iframe>